Gaylord Perry, two-time Cy Young winner, dies at 84 | Times Leader

 Click here to subscribe today or Login.

-GAFFNEY, S.C.
-(AP) — Baseball Hall of Famer and two-time Cy Young Award winner Gaylord Perry, a master of the spitball who wrote a book about using the pitch, died Thursday.
+GAFFNEY, S.C. — Baseball Hall of Famer and two-time Cy Young Award winner Gaylord Perry, a master of the spitball and telling stories about the pitch, died Thursday.
 He was 84.

 Perry died at his home in Gaffney at about 5 a.m.
 Thursday, Cherokee County Coroner Dennis Fowler said.
 He did not provide additional details.
 A statement from the Perry family said he “passed away peacefully at his home after a short illness.”